How to Become a Truck Driver

 How do I get started as a trucker?
 Is truck driving worth the money?
 If you want to get into the world of trucking, these are few of many questions you’re likely asking yourself.
 There are plenty of articles out there about the pros and cons of trucking, or the reasons why it makes such a good career.
 However, for those ready to jump in, it might be difficult to find a place to start.
 It can be overwhelming searching for CDL schools, choosing a company that’s right for you, and gathering everything you need to start your life on the road.
 In this blog, we compiled everything you need to know from the first time you search “CDL schools near me” to when you’re getting the keys to your own truck.

 Truck driver requirements may differ slightly by location, type of hauling, and company.
-This general process is applicable to most students but comes from the perspective of a flatbed OTR company.
-You can learn more about Melton here!
+This general process is applicable to most students but comes from the perspective of a flatbed trucking company.

 1. Complete high school/GED and be at least 21 years old

 State governments require all aspiring truck drivers to have a high school level of education or equivalent to begin the process for earning a CDL.
 Most companies will also require you to be at least 21 years old, as laws prohibit anyone under 21 from driving commercial vehicles across state lines.
 If you’re not 21 yet, don’t fret – there are still things you can be doing to prepare for a truck driving job.
 It’s recommended you work on building a good work history, as companies will likely reach out to your previous employers during their screening process.
 For a leg up, try searching for a job that applies to the type of trucking you want to do.
 For example, if you want to get into flatbed, search for a more physically demanding job that will help you build strength and prove that you’re able to tarp and secure loads.